metablaster/WindowsFirewallRuleset/README.md

 # Manage loaded rules
 There are 2 ways to manage your rules:
 1. Using Local Group Policy, this method gives you basic freedom on what you can do whith the rules, such as disabling them or changing some attributes.
+For more information see [ManageGPOFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/ManageGPOFirewall.md)
 2. Editting Powershell scripts, this method gives you full control, you can improve the rules, add new ones or screw them up.

 What ever your setup is, you will surelly need to perform additinal work such as adding more rules in GPO to allow programs for which rules do not exist, or to reconfigure existing rules.